 Create a separate savings account and call it your Emergency Fund.
 Be diligent about how you use this account.
 It might be best to use an account that isn’t linked to an ATM card, thus making it somewhat annoying to reach the funds, but not difficult when you do actually need them.

 We use an online account, like Capital One 360, that is connected to our local bank.
 When we need the funds, it takes up to 3 business days to transfer to our checking account, eliminating any impulsive uses for non-emergencies.

 How Much Do I Need in an Emergency Fund?

 His first Baby Step is to pull together a $1000 for a starter emergency fund.
-Later in his plan, he recommends saving 3-6 months salary, but only after paying off the non-mortgage debt.
+Later in his plan, he recommends saving 3-6 months of expenses, but only after paying off the non-mortgage debt.

 My husband and I see things slightly different based on our personal situation, especially the one I described above.
 We would not have survived with just $1000 starter fund back in 2007.
 We are self-employed and I think even Dave Ramsey would agree that $1000 is not a high enough number for a self-employed family.